 Cannabis and Chronic Pain

-The day I discovered CBD oil was life changing!
+The day I discovered CBD oil and its solutions for chronic pain was life changing!

 Editor’s Note: Any testimonials or endorsements found on this site are for anecdotal purposes only.
 The information in Rxleaf testimonials is not intended as direct medical advice, nor should it be relied upon as a substitute for consultations with qualified healthcare professionals who are intimately knowledgeable about your individual medical needs.

-I suffer from chronic pain.
+All my life I suffered from chronic pain without solutions.
 There is nerve damage in both hands and my right arm.
 I also have PTSD, depression and osteoarthritis.
 And, I have body spasms due to long term pain.
 CBD helps me with these issues.

 I have found no relief from all the various types of pills pushed at me, but I finally found it in medical cannabis.
 The day I discovered CBD oil was life changing!!
 I have been able to be active again, with controlled pain, less spasms, reduced inflammation (for my arthritis), and significant improvement in my depression.
 I am a believer!